sharif26/KodiJagoBangla/Readme.md

 The methods of obtaining such content, for example parsing websites or working with various APIs, are beyond the scope of this example.

+**Note2**: this version of the example plugin is compatible with both Python 2 and 3, and uses `six` library to wrap version-specific Python features.
+So it may also serve as a minimal example of hot to create Kodi plugins compatible with Python 2 and 3.

 The plugin uses a pre-defined set of free sample videos from [www.vidsplay.com](http://www.vidsplay.com/).

 **Warning**: the "master" branch is only compatible with Kody 16.0 (Jarvis) and above.
 For older versions see the "legacy" branch.